anthony-s-flath/Chess/README.md

 # Chess

-Chess GUI application written in Java using JavaFX.
+Two player chess GUI application written in Java using JavaFX.

+# Setup
 Ran with openjdk-16.0.2, javafx-sdk-11.0.2

 Modules used:
 javafx-base-16.jar